bcgov/platform-developer-docs/src/docs/secrets-management/vault-secrets-management-service.md

 Vault interfaces with Kubernetes services to provide authentication via service accounts.

 MS Teams is the primary mode of communication.
-Specifically, the [#devops-vault](https://chat.developer.gov.bc.ca/channel/devops-vault) channel should be used to engage the community for best practices, configuration and troubleshooting questions.
+Specifically, the [OpenShift-howto-vault](https://teams.microsoft.com/l/channel/19%3A0ed86e1a6dd74b62a7d965f1a6954c56%40thread.tacv2/OpenShift-howto-vault?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).This channel should be used to engage the community for best practices, configuration and troubleshooting questions.

-For cluster wide service notifications that may impact Vault monitor, use the [#devops-alerts channel in Rocket.Chat.](https://chat.developer.gov.bc.ca/channel/devops-alerts)
+For cluster wide service notifications that may impact Vault monitor, use the [OpenShift-alerts(https://teams.microsoft.com/l/channel/19%3A2466087e039143fbb5258ec96ad65fab%40thread.tacv2/OpenShift-alerts?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).

-For teams without Rocket.Chat access or to escalate a question or concern, contact us by email at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).
+For teams without MSTeams access or to escalate a question or concern, contact us by email at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).

 ## Service delivery